Retro-Devils/Devils-Box/README.md

 "In order to succeed, your desire for success should be greater than your fear of failure."

-"I fell like a slice of butter, on a big oh pile of flapjacks. "
+"I feel like a slice of butter, on a big oh pile of flapjacks. "

 "Madness?
 No......this is SPARTA!!!!"